 - Ether is mined similarly to Bitcoin, but unlike Bitcoin, Ethereum miners can charge a fee for verifying a transaction.

 - Furthermore, the number of Ether that can be extracted has no restriction.
-This eliminated the perception of scarcity, which may have contributed to Bitcoin’s higher price.

 - It has a reasonable cost per coin.